 Since the wen means sebaceous cyst, it is one of the loathsome nicknames for London.
-William Cobbett discovered this nickname in the year 1820, who was a pamphleteer, farmer, and journalist.
+William Cobbett discovered the nickname of Great Wen in the year 1820.
+He was a pamphleteer, farmer, and journalist.

-The story behind the origin of these nicknames for London is quite sad.
-These nicknames date back to that period when the industrial revolution was at a peak in London.
+The story behind the origin of the Big Smoke and the Old Smoke nicknames for London is quite sad.
+These nicknames date back to when the Industrial Revolution peaked in London.

 These names first appeared in 1874 and became popular among visitors who visited London from rural areas.
-As country people approached London, they witnessed a thick smoke wrapping the city due to the burning of coal.
+As country people approached London, they witnessed thick smoke wrapping the city due to coal burning.

 Air pollution in the city was increasing day after day.
-In the year 1952, clouds of smoke used to cover the whole sky of London and stay in the air for several months.
+In 1952, clouds of smoke covered the whole sky of London and stayed in the air for several months.
 It caused breathing problems and skin allergies to the majority of citizens in London.

-And for this reason, London got these new names.
-In the first decade of the 20th century, most people in London used coal for heating their homes that resulted in large amounts of smoke.
+For this reason, London got these new names, and the most commonly known one is the Big Smoke.
+In the first decade of the 20th century, most people in London used coal to heat their homes, resulting in large amounts of smoke.

-And when this smoke got blended with climatic conditions, it turned the entire London in a gas chamber.
-Fortunately, the Clean Air Act got introduced in 1956 that stated that only smokeless fuels could be burnt in London.
+And when this smoke got blended with climatic conditions, it turned the entire London into a gas chamber.
+Fortunately, the Clean Air Act was introduced in 1956, which stated that only smokeless fuels could be burnt in London.